YashicaBisht/Rooftop-Solar-Panel-Care-System/README.md

 # Rooftop Solar-Panel Care System
 The Rooftop Solar Panel Cleaner is an automated cleaning system designed to maintain optimal efficiency of solar panels by regularly removing dust, dirt, and debris.
-This project provides a cost-effective and safe alternative to manual cleaning, especially for panels installed in hard-to-reach or high-altitude locations.
 By automating the cleaning process, it reduces maintenance costs and improves the overall energy output of solar installations.

 Features are
-Automated cleaning mechanism using motorized brushes.
+Automated cleaning mechanism using cleaning mechanism.
-Optional remote control via Wi-Fi or mobile app.
-Supports various panel sizes and configurations.
+Robot chasis is being Controlled bthrough web interface.
+Portable

 Components used in this project are
 Microcontroller ( ESP32)
-servo motors
+DC motors
 Microfiber cloth for cleaning mechanism
-IR , ultrasonic sensors(for obstacle detection or edge detection) Relay
+IR sensor
+Relay
 Power supply (battery)

 Benefits are as follows
-Increases solar panel efficiency by reducing dirt-induced power losses.
+Increases solar panel efficiency by reducing dirt.
-Reduces manual labor and cleaning risks.
-Improves lifespan and reliability of solar panels.
+Improves lifespan of solar panels.

 Working of the project
-This is a autonomous robotic system built on a four-wheel robot chassis controlled by an ESP32 microcontroller.
-It is designed to navigate, detect obstacles, and perform cleaning .
-The robot uses DC motors to move the wheels , IR sensors for edge or line detection, and an ultrasonic sensor to avoid obstacles.
-A relay module is controlled by the ESP32.
-It can switch ON/OFF an external load such as a motorized brush.
+ESP32 to controls a 4-wheel robot chassis that moves across the panel surface.
+The ESP32 activates a cleaning mechanism via a relay which is further connected to DC motor.
+The robot is also controllable through a user interface